Unlike breastfeeding, it took me a long time to decide to try cloth menstrual pads.

 Periods are definitely one of the I hate about being a woman 🙂

-After intensive research online, reading reviews and asking other Mums, I decided to go for Fussybutt Moonbow Pads (sold on Etsy).
-I first tried the cotton bamboo velour and cotton bamboo fleece next.
+After reading reviews and asking other Mums, I decided to shop online and tried the cotton bamboo velour and cotton bamboo fleece next.

 Cotton bamboo velour feels like velvet while cotton bamboo fleece is like a comfy old t-shirt.
 Although I prefer bamboo velour, I find that bamboo fleece absorbs better and stays soft after several washes.

 – Wearing cloth menstrual pads is very, very comfortable!
 Forget “cottony-soft” claims on disposable menstrual pads, this is REAL cotton.

 Imse Vimse Reusable Organic Cotton Menstrual Pads with Wings (Regular, Natural)